yueguoguo/yueguoguo.github.io/about.md

 Prior to joining Microsoft, he worked at Broadcom as a Product Engineer where he applied machine learning algorithms to sort out wafers by failure patterns.
-Le got his Ph.
-D. from Nanyang Technological University in 2015.
+Le obtained his Ph.
+D. of Eletrical and Eletronic Engineering from Nanyang Technological University in the year of 2015.

 <br/>
 <hr/>